sillyjason/auto_data_aggregation/README.md

 <br>

 Is it the perfect approach?
 Depends.

-For one, 500ms might not be a satisfactory latency in some cases.
-More importantly, Couchbase Query service plus Index Service is used for aggregation, and although through Couchbase Database Change Protocol, data mutations are subscribed by [Indexers](https://docs.couchbase.com/server/current/learn/services-and-indexes/indexes/index-lifecycle.html#index-updates) to update indexes in near-real-time, they adhere to a **eventual-consistency** pattern.
-In situations where there's huge amount of data mutations and limited resources, it can take a while for update the index.
+For one, **500ms** might not be a satisfactory latency in some cases.

+More importantly, Couchbase Query service plus Index Service is used here for aggregation, and although through Couchbase Database Change Protocol (DCP), data mutations are subscribed by [Indexers](https://docs.couchbase.com/server/current/learn/services-and-indexes/indexes/index-lifecycle.html#index-updates) to update indexes in near-real-time, they adhere to a **eventual-consistency** pattern.
+So in situations where there's huge amount of data mutations and limited resources, it can take a while for update the index.

 While Couchbase Query provides [SCAN CONSISTENCY](https://docs.couchbase.com/server/current/n1ql/n1ql-manage/query-settings.html#scan_consistency) for queries, we don't want the index building to becomes bottlenecks when speed is paramount.

 > 🙌🏻 There's also a key distinction between client time and server time.
 We're implementing based on the former but there are also scenarios where the latter makes more sense.